-There is a field learning contract for each level of the curriculum, i.e. foundation and advanced generalist.
+There is a field learning contract for each level of the curriculum, i.e. foundation, advanced generalist and advanced clinical.
 The learning contact includes a 5-point rating scale used by the field site supervisor to measure the students' achievement of all competencies and practice behaviors within their field placement.